THE DOVER WAR MEMORIAL PROJECT

 Kennett, W. J. I.

-William John Isgar Kennett, J/3433, was an Able Seaman in the Royal Navy, aboard the HMS Lama.
-He died on 9th December 1915, and is buried at the North Point Christian Cemetery, Kamaran Island.
-He is also commemorated on the Maala Memorial, Yemen.
+William died from disease on 9 December 1915, and is buried in an unknown grave at the North Point Christian Cemetery, Kamaran Island.
+He is also commemorated on the Maala Memorial, No 2, Yemen.

 TE Kennett, courtesy Dover ExpressKennett, T. E.

-Thomas Edward Kennett, 196592, was an Able Seaman, as killed when his Submarine D2 was lost in the North Sea on 1st December 1914.
+Thomas Edward Kennett, 196592, an Able Seaman, was killed when his Submarine D2 was lost in the North Sea on 1st December 1914.
 He was 32.
 He is commemorated on the Chatham Naval Memorial.
-He left a wife, M A M Harvey (formerly Kennett), who lived at 101 Hillside Road, Dover.
-His parents were William and Esther Kennett, also from Dover.
-He was the brother-in-law of Daniel Cannon, lost with the Formidable on New Year's Day 1915.
+He left a wife, Mary A M Harvey (formerly Kennett, née Sayer), who lived at 101 Hillside Road, Dover.
+The couple had married in Dover in 1907.

 A memorial service was held at his Parish Church, St Andrews at Buckland, for parishioners who had died on was service on Wednesday, 29th September, 1915.
 Part of the service for the burial of the dead was sung, with a dirge "Grant Rest, O Lord, to Thy servants with Thy saints".
 It concluded with the National Anthem, and it was proposed that the service should be repeated every three months.